George Bankyntiewlang Lyngdoh

-George Bankyntiewlang Lyngdoh is a member of Meghalaya Legislative Assembly from Umroi constituency.
-Lyngdoh won the seat in 2018 assembly elections.
+George Bankyntiewlang Lyngdoh is a member of the Meghalaya Legislative Assembly from the Umroi constituency.
+Lyngdoh won the seat in the 2018 Meghalaya Legislative Assembly Elections.
 He is the son of former Chief Minister of Meghalaya Evansius Kek Mawlong.
 He is the Former General Secretary, Meghalaya Editor's And Publisher’s Association and is the President of the Umroi Block Congress Committee.

-Lyngdoh was born 11 September 1978, and has a Bachelor of Engineering (Electronic) degree.
+Lyngdoh was born on 11 September 1978, and has a Bachelor of Engineering (Electronic) degree.